The season opened once again with the Queen’s Park Sports at

 British Daily Mail described as “the finest match ever played in Scotland”.
 McDougal delighted the home fans in the crowd

 of around 4,000 by giving Vale the lead in the first half but Queen’s equalised

-in the second half, through Jamie Weir, and the game ended a goal apiece.
+in the second half, through Jimmy Weir, and the game ended a goal apiece.

 On Saturday 19 January, Queen’s Park travelled to

 to take on .

 A crowd of around 4,000 to 5,000, the largest ever at a football match

 in Nottingham, saw the Scots win 2-1.

 Harry McNeil opened the scoring in four minutes but Cursham equalised